rendlny/ren-ie-website/README.md

  - Copy IP of mysql container and paste into phinx.yml as host
  - Copy IP of mysql container and paste into config.ini as db_host
  - docker-compose exec php vendor/bin/phinx migrate

+To run any new migrations
+ - docker-compose exec php composer phinx migrate